 • Encourage high quality design and amenities.

 4a.
 Senior Housing Initiative

-The Senior Housing Initiative will enhance and create affordable housing options in each ward of the City of Minneapolis over the next 12 years.
+The Senior Housing Initiative will enhance and create affordable housing options in each ward of the City of Minneapolis.
 To accomplish this goal, the Council adopts the following goals and objectives which will be incorporated into the CPED Senior Housing Initiative: